docker/docs/desktop/dev-environments/create-dev-env.md

 ## Prerequisites

 Dev Environments is available as part of Docker Desktop 3.5.0 release.
-Download and install **Docker Desktop 3.5.0** or higher:
+Download and install **Docker Desktop 3.5.0** or later:

 - [Docker Desktop](../release-notes.md)